Dongfeng Z9: Santana 400

 The Santana 400 is the European version of the Z9.
 It is Santana Motor's first vehicle under the revived brand.
 It is offered in diesel and plug-in hybrid versions which are marketed as the 400D and 400 PHEV respectively.
 The 400 began production on October 30, 2025, the same day that the Santana plant in Linares, Jaén restarted overall production.
 In addition to being offered in Spain, it is expected to be sold in other European markets.

 Markets

+Australia

+The Frontier Pro was shown at a gala dinner in Adelaide, Australia on November 20, 2025, essentially confirming that the Frontier Pro will be sold in Australia.
+Only the plug-in hybrid version was said to be confirmed.
+Sales are projected to start in Australia sometime in 2027.
+It will be sold alongside the D27 Navara.

 Bolivia

 The Z9 reached showrooms in Bolivia under the ZNA Z9 name on September 11, 2025.
 Sales began on the same day.

-Cambodia

-Cambodia's version of the Z9 is the GTV Kouprey ZNA.
-It was initially sold as a plug-in hybrid only, with the diesel and gasoline models becoming available later on.

-No articles exist about the Kouprey ZNA.

 Chile

 In Chile, sales of the Z9 began on September 10, 2025.
 It is sold as the DFSK Z9.
 Only the diesel engine is available.
 Manual models produce 148 horsepower while automatic models continue to produce 190 horsepower.